langchain-ai/langchain/README.md

 ## 🌐 Ecosystem

-- [🦜🛠️ LangSmith](https://docs.smith.langchain.com/): Tracing and evaluating your language model applications and intelligent agents to help you move from prototype to production.
+- [🦜🛠️ LangSmith](https://docs.smith.langchain.com/): Trace and evaluate your language model applications and intelligent agents to help you move from prototype to production.
-- [🦜🕸️ LangGraph](https://langchain-ai.github.io/langgraph/): Creating stateful, multi-actor applications with LLMs, built on top of (and intended to be used with) LangChain primitives.
+- [🦜🕸️ LangGraph](https://langchain-ai.github.io/langgraph/): Create stateful, multi-actor applications with LLMs.
+Integrates smoothly with LangChain, but can be used without it.
-- [🦜🏓 LangServe](https://python.langchain.com/docs/langserve): Deploying LangChain runnables and chains as REST APIs.
+- [🦜🏓 LangServe](https://python.langchain.com/docs/langserve): Deploy LangChain runnables and chains as REST APIs.

 ## 💁 Contributing